cephasteom/zen-docs/docs/docs/parameters/common-parameters.md

 // define a sequence, transpose by 1 or 2 octaves xps=['n seq 0 4 7', '+n seq 12 24']
 ```
+The example below maps a chromatic scale to the x axis.
 ```js
 xps=['n range 36 48 1']
 s0.x=t*8
 s0.y=s/2
 s0.e=12n
 ```
-The example above maps a chromatic scale to the x axis.

 ## dur
-`dur` determines how long each note should sustain for before being released.
+`dur` determines how long each note should sustain, before being released.
 It is measured in beats, and so is relative to the bpm.
 ```js
 'dur range 0.1 1'
 ```